aws-solutions/qnabot-on-aws/README.md

 ```shell
 npm run dev-up
 ```
-Launches a cloudformation template that creates an number of AWS resources used for testing and development.
+Launches a Cloudformation template that creates an number of AWS resources used for testing and development.
 Templates in the templates/test folder and lambda function tests use exported variables from this template.
 ```shell
 npm run server
 ```